COP26 is coming to a close. Here are the wins and losses.

 Throughout the twelve-day event, our team on the ground at COP26 and elsewhere kept tabs on the range of relevant issues—from nuclear energy to climate finance—as they developed, while also bringing together high-level figures to hash out solutions.

-It’s unclear how long negotiators will be at it.
-But while the world waits, here’s a selection of our experts’ commentary that dug beyond the headlines to explain what really mattered at COP26 (and what didn’t):
+The progress and pitfalls went far beyond Saturday’s carefully negotiated final agreement.
+Here’s a selection of our experts’ commentary that dug deeper to explain what really mattered at COP26 (and what didn’t):

+Global Energy Center Deputy Director Reed Blakemore weighed in with his big takeaways as the summit wrapped up.

+“COP26 observers will leave Glasgow with a number of positive (and tangible!) takeaways from the past two weeks—a global methane pledge, an apparent opportunity for the United States and China to more directly collaborate on climate action, and a resounding commitment from private finance to put a huge sum of money on the table in the pursuit of climate action, just to name a few.

 Jennifer T. Gordon, managing editor and senior fellow at the Council’s Global Energy Center, broke down why the US Nuclear Futures Initiative, which was announced in Glasgow on November 3, is so important: